open-feature/.github/templates/READMEs/README.md

 <!-- TODO: code example for tracking -->

+Note that some providers may not support tracking; check the documentation for your provider for more information.

 ### Transaction Context Propagation

 Transaction context is a container for transaction-specific evaluation context (e.g. user id, user agent, IP).